mcerven/hulu-clone/README.md

 # Hulu clone

-Hulu clone is a PWA used for browsing movie content.
+Hulu clone is a web app used for browsing movie content.

 Demo: https://hulu-clone-30a40.web.app